Provide education to all workers about COVID-19 prevention, signs, and symptoms.

 Consider using a transparent mask or face shield, if appropriate, for guests that may require that visibility.

 Do not allow the mask to be a hazard to other activities, such as getting caught on moving machinery or equipment.

 External Service Providers

-Communicate procedural changes (physical distancing, use of non-medical masks and no-contact billing and payment
+Communicate procedural changes (physical distancing, use of masks and no-contact billing and payment

 options) in advance with any external service providers.
 Work with service providers to meet their requirements.